 Shelter in place warnings are often precautionary, but they should always be followed.

 - Tightly close all doors and windows; turn off air conditioners, heaters and fans.

 - Students shelter in place in schools.
 Parents should avoid going to pick up children unless school officials direct you to do so.

 - It may be determined that the safest course of action is to stay inside the building.

 - While some employees may make a personal decision to leave, this decision should be made with the best available information.

-ExxonMobil Baytown Area is constantly monitoring weather conditions and preparing our infrastructure and people for the possibility of high winds and storm surge.
-We have a comprehensive plan, and we stick to that plan during severe weather emergencies.
+We constantly monitor weather conditions and prepare our infrastructure and people for the possibility of high winds and storm surge.
+We have a comprehensive plan for severe weather emergencies.